 a letter written to that person, dated December 22, 1931.
 (ERBzine

 that Metcalf wanted ERB to kill Dejah Thoris off at the end of Princess

 by some plague or other such catastrophe.
-Metcalf thought that this would pose no problem,
+Metcalf thought that this would

-the money it might bring, and not from motives of sentiment, although
+I needed the money it might bring, and not from motives of sentiment, although

 I became very much interested in it while writing.
 I am therefore open

-to

 to the story and avoid a recurrence in the balance of the manuscript.”

 Princess should die.
 He also wanted to do away with "Sola’s Story," the

 chapter where she tells Carter about the history of the love affair between

 her father and mother.
 Good grief, no wonder these guys had a short career

 working together.
-ERB rejected both of these suggestions, and for good reason.
-Without "Sola's
+ERB rejected both of these suggestions, and for good

-calling Virginia his home in favor of Barsoom.
+willing to stop calling Virginia his home in favor of Barsoom.
 Without

 her, Barsoom loses a major part of its otherworldly mystique.
 Fortunately,

 ERB understood this.
 As he wrote to Metcalf in a letter of September 20,

-1912, dealing with Mecalf’s desire for Dejah Thoris to die in The Gods of Mars:
+1912, dealing with Mecalf’s desire for Dejah Thoris to die in The

-John Carter tale nearly completed.
+have the second John Carter tale nearly completed.
 I can’t tell you anything

 about it because I am no judge.
 I think it will prove as readable as the

 #2834; emphasis added.)